FREQUENTLY ASKED QUESTIONS

 - City Page Online (sign up and receive City Page Online every Thursday in your email inbox); and,

 - Email to the Residents Association.

-WHY WERE THESE SITES IDENTIFIED WHEN IT WILL BE DIFFICULT FOR OCCUPANTS OR TENANTS TO MEET THEIR DAILY NEEDS SUCH AS SHOPPING FOR GROCERIES?
+WHY was THis SITE IDENTIFIED WHEN IT WILL BE DIFFICULT FOR OCCUPANTS OR TENANTS TO MEET THEIR DAILY NEEDS SUCH AS SHOPPING FOR GROCERIES?

-The proposed projects are relatively small by development standards, and most of the proposals comprise a variety of bedroom types, including one, two and three bedroom units.
+The proposed project is relatively small by development standards, and the updated proposal (September 2021) comprises a variety of bedroom types, including studio, one and two bedroom units.
 As such, they are likely to generate only limited numbers of children aged 0 to 17 years.